odaywanghao/Cnn/README.md

 Convolutional Neural Network
 ============================

-A configurable convolutional neural network for image recognition and classification.
+A non-optimized convolutional neural network (CNN) for experimentation on image recognition and classification.
+NOT RECOMMENDED FOR USE ON VERY LARGE DATASETS.
+For such you may want to use [cuda-convnet](https://code.google.com/p/cuda-convnet/), however u're free to tinker with this :D

 Dependencies